This site participates in affiliate programs. Buying through our links supports our editorial work at no extra cost to you.

 Large Sizes (Over 200 cm)

 People over 1.90 m may feel cramped even on a 200 cm mattress.
-Some brands offer extended formats of 210 or 220 cm.
-Expect an additional cost of 20 to 40% compared to the standard size.
+Some brands offer elongated formats at 210 or 220 cm.
+Count on an extra cost of 20 to 40% compared to the standard format.

 These systems have their own weight and thickness constraints.
-The mattress should generally not exceed 18 cm in thickness to function properly with the lifting mechanism.
+The mattress must generally not exceed 18 cm in thickness to work properly with the lifting mechanism.

 FAQ: Mattress Sizes